diptamath/covid_fake_news/README.md

 * Post evaluation, we have been able to improve our solution drastically achieving an F1-score of **98.83**, using Heuristic Post-Processing

 ## Citation
 Please consider citing our paper in your publications if the project helps your research.
-BibTeX reference is as follows:
+The BibTeX reference is as follows:
 ```
 @article{das2021heuristic,
 title={A Heuristic-driven Ensemble Framework for COVID-19 Fake News Detection},